Welcome to Our Lady of Sorrows Athletics!

 Parent Involvement.
 As parents of program participants, we all have to do our share of volunteering to make our athletic program run efficiently.
 Of equal importance, everyone's participation results in successful events for the enjoyment of our families and visitors from other parishes.
 Volunteering includes helping at concessions, collecting admissions, gym and field setup, cleanup, etc.

 Coaching.
 Good coaching is the essential element to the goal of C.Y.O. athletics: the healthy development of our youth-emotionally, physically, intellectually and spiritually.
 Children that enjoy athletic competition and savor participation with a team of their peers, look up to good coaches as role models.
 Thank you to all that take on this vital role on our community.

 The attached "Being Present," below, captures the essence of the significance of coaching.
-Although the article's subject is a priest, the idea that the critical element to a child's attention is commitment and sincere interest, applies to coaching as well.
+Although the article's subject is a priest, the idea that the critical element to a child's attention is commitment and sincere interest applies to coaching as well.